 Details of audit remuneration are required under AASB 1054 "Australian Additional Disclosures".
-These are required to be disclosed rounded to the nearest \$'000 as per ASIC Corporations (Rounding in Financial/ Directors' Reports) Instrument 2016/191.
+These are required to be disclosed rounded to the nearest \$'000 as per ASIC Corporations (Rounding in Financial/Directors' Reports) Instrument 2016/191.

-2020 2019
+2021 2020

 \$'000 \$'000

 Audit services

 Deloitte Touche Tohmatsu

-- Audit of financial reports 410 415
+Audit of financial reports 410 410

 Other assurance and non-assurance services

 Deloitte Touche Tohmatsu

-- Audit of regulatory returns 75 75
+Statutory assurance services required by legislation to be provided by the auditor 75 75

-Other non-assurance services 100 272
+Other non-assurance services 71 100

-585 762
+556 585